 - If the subcontractor/supplier isn't paid, they must file a "claim of mechanic's lien" in the county where the property is located.

 - The subcontractor/supplier then has typically two to six months to work out a solution with the property owner or file a lawsuit.

-If the lawsuit isn't filed in time, then in most states the lien should have no further effect.
+If the lawsuit isn't filed within the given timeframe, then in most states the lien should have no further effect.
 However, it is still worth your time to get a court order (well after the lawsuit should have been filed), to clear your property of the lien.
-Otherwise you may have difficulties selling the property down the road.
+Otherwise, you may have difficulties selling the property down the road.

 One way to ensure that subcontractors and suppliers get paid is to write a series of checks, made out jointly to the general contractor and the particular subcontractor or supplier.
-The check then can only be cashed if the ultimate beneficiary endorses it, helping to ensure that the subcontractor or supplier gets paid.
+The checks can only be cashed if the ultimate beneficiaries endorse them.
+This helps ensure the subcontractor or supplier gets paid.